-- Keeping parents and carers informed and giving support during the assessment and any other related decision-making process about SEN provision - Working effectively with all other agencies supporting children and their parents - Giving parents and carers opportunities to play an active and valued role in their child's education - Making parents and carers feel welcome - Providing all information in an accessible way - Encouraging parents and carers to inform the Academy of any difficulties they perceive their child may be having or other needs the child may have which need addressing - Instilling confidence that the Academy will listen and act appropriately - Focusing on their child's strengths as well as areas of additional need - Agreeing targets for their child - Making parents and carers aware of the SEND Advice services.
-This information is included in the Academy newsletter - The SENDCo has an informal drop-in for parents/carers.
-See the website for details. - Signposting parents to the Bedford Borough Local Offer.
+- Keeping parents and carers informed and giving support during the assessment and any other related decision-making process about SEND provision. - Working effectively with all other agencies supporting children and their parents/carers. - Giving parents and carers opportunities to play an active and valued role in their child's education. - Making parents and carers feel welcome. - Providing all information in an accessible way. - Encouraging parents and carers to inform the Academy of any difficulties they perceive their child may be having or other needs the child may have which need addressing. - Instilling confidence that the Academy will listen and act appropriately - Focusing on their child's strengths as well as areas of additional need - Agreeing targets for their child. - Making parents and carers aware of the SENDIASS services.
+This information is included in the Academy newsletter or other communication channels as used by the Academy. - The SENDCo has an informal drop-in for parents/carers.
+See the website for details. - Signposting parents/carers to the Bedford Borough Local Offer (https://localoffer.bedford.gov.uk/kb5/bedford/directory/home.page).